-Your DMARC policy is defined in a line of text values, called a DMARC record.
+Your Domain-based Message Authentication, Reporting, and Conformance (DMARC) policy is defined in a line of text values, called a DMARC record.
 The record defines:

 - How strictly DMARC should check messages

 - Recommended actions for the receiving server, when it gets messages that fail authentication checks

 Your DMARC policy recommends to the receiving mail server the action to take when a message from your domain doesn’t pass DMARC authentication.

 This is an example of a DMARC policy record.
 The v and p tags must be listed first, other tags can be in any order:

 To see definitions and allowed values for these tags, go to DMARC record tags.